mshaneburns/ObsAstro/index.md

-This website and the associated GitHub repository holds example code, and tutorials to accompany *A Practical Guide to Observational Astronomy*.
+This website and the associated GitHub repository holds example code, tutorials, and data to accompany *A Practical Guide to Observational Astronomy* by M. Shane Burns.
 All of the example code is written using they Python programming language.
 You will need to know a little about programing in Python to understand the tutorials.
 Check out the [Resources page](resources.md) for links to online Python tutorials.

 ## Ways to use this website
 ### Clone the GitHub repository